Whiskey Myers coming to Sioux Falls in 2024

 SIOUX FALLS, S.D.
-(KELO) — Country/rock band Whiskey Myer has announced they will be coming to Sioux Falls as part of their Whiskey Myers 2024 tour.
+(KELO) — Country/rock band Whiskey Myers has announced they will be coming to Sioux Falls as part of their Whiskey Myers 2024 tour.

 The band, billed as genre-bending and ‘Americana’ will be performing at the Denny Sanford PREMIER Center on May 7, 2024.

-On this stop of the tour, Whiskey Myer will perform with Lukas Nelson + POTR and Reid Haughton.
+On this stop of the tour, Whiskey Myers will perform with Lukas Nelson + POTR and Reid Haughton.

 The tour will run from March 8, 2024 to May 11, 2024, with some stops also including the band Red Clay Strays.